 Good Ol' Gedit

-Gedit is a text editor.
-I save all the articles in a folder synced with dropbox so when I use a different device I can launch gedit and continue writing.
+I write all the articles in plain text, then save them in a folder synced with dropbox.
+This way I can use any device to I own to continue writing.
 But in the end, it is just a plain text editor with no particular features.

 Writing anything that is longer then a comment is a process.
 Usually mine goes like this: